wjshamblin/Monk_Object_Detection/README.md

 Thanks to Monk_Object_Detection for providing the pytorch implementation!
 Tessellate Imaging - https://www.tessellateimaging.com/

+Running on local?
+Check out ```./3_mxrcnn/installation``` for installation requirements that are different than the Colab tutorial.

 ## What You Will Learn

 * How to load your custom image detection data from Roboflow